November 5, 2025

 It is common to confuse one method with the other, but there are significant differences between them including the development process, phase of use and focus group.

-Given the extreme importance of this topic, we decided to dedicate a whole article to it.
+Given the extreme importance of this topic, we decided to dedicate a whole article to it, as it's a foundational concept for customer journey optimization.

 Before we dive into details let’s start with a fundamental dictionary definition of user testing and usability testing.